DavidShenkerman/DavidShenkerman.github.io/_posts/2024-05-23-Week-2-More-Web.md

 ![Templater](/assets/Templater.jpg)

 It took a bit of playing around, but I eventually realized you can submit a key and value pair to make a new "template variable".
-We can then put the key in the `Use Template Variables` box in the form of {{key}} (this is for the Jinja2 template engine), and we are taken to another page that rendered the value.
+We can then put the key in the `Use Template Variables` box in the form of `{% raw %} {{key}} {% endraw %}` (this is for the Jinja2 template engine), and we would be taken to another page that rendered the value.

-Whenever we write a template in the `Use Template Variables` box, we make a POST request to the /template endpoint of the app, and we can then see it rendered.
+Whenever we write a template in the `Use Template Variables`, we make a POST request to the /template endpoint of the app, and we can then see it rendered.

 When I looked at the source code, I found this: